andytudhope/thebluebook/source/canto-v/timing.md

 I know these two well,
-have seen them with me everywhere, in meadows, churches, quiet garden lots; places where the sky goes on indefinitely, or where the seas meet and twirl a whitewind tango way out past forever;
+have seen them with me everywhere, in meadows, churches, quiet garden lots; places where the sky goes on forever, or where the seas meet and twirl a whitewind tango way out past forever;
-places where there is no sky at all, just darkness and the hint of an ancient elephant before whom
+places where there is no sky at all, just darkness and the hint of an ancient elephant
-Naledi gathered to bury her dead.
+Naledi gathered by to bury the dead.

 Before whom I fell last night
 and scraped my knee,